floweredscarf/su25/labs/lab12/index.md

 **However, this makes some of the leaves (1 and 4) be further from the root than other leaves (7 and 9).** We want to keep our tree as *balanced* as possible, so we want to keep our leaves at the same height.
-To fix this, instead of keeping the middle key separate, we "push it up" to the parent node:
+To fix this, instead of keeping the middle element separate, we "push it up" to the parent node:

 ![insert-small](img/23tree-small-fixed.svg){: style="max-height: 200px;" }

 The tree invariants now hold, so we're done!
-Note that the other two keys in the overstuffed node (1 and 4) have become separate children of the newly expanded node with keys 3 and 5.
+Note that the other two elements in the overstuffed node (1 and 4) have become separate children of the newly expanded node with elements 3 and 5.

 #### Push-Up Insertion...
 Again

 You may have noticed a problem in the previous section.
-What if this push-up causes the parent node to have too many keys?
-When the parent node has too many keys, we need to push up and split again -- which may cause another overstuffing, and so on.
+What if this push-up causes the parent node to have too many elements?
+When the parent node has too many elements, we need to push up and split again -- which may cause another overstuffing, and so on.

 Let's insert 8 into the tree we finished with last time: